 ▪Later, as you enter the Recurring Revenue rules for each Subscriber, you will be able to select the specific billing cycle in which that Subscriber is to be billed.

 ✓Alternately, when the above process becomes impractical, use the Fully Automated Recurring Billing method where those Subscribers who should be billed for Recurring Services that day are automatically Invoiced on that day, the cost is charged to their Credit Card (or Bank Account) and the Receipt record is created and Posted to the Subscribers account and the payment is recorded as deposited - all automatically..

 ▪Recurring Billing Cycles may be used to identify:

 oA specific Billing Day within the month when a set of Recurring Revenue charges will be created (e.g., week 1, 2, 3 and 4; or day 11, day 26, etc.)

-oA special set of Accounts (e.g., those Subscribers automatically paying Recurring Revenue charges with Credit Cards, those Subscribers who represent Multi-location Accounts, those Subscribers paying by E.F.T.) or use an Automatic Payment Gateway (See the Authorize.net, Forte.net, and the InnoEpay chapters) for that purpose.
+oA special set of Accounts (e.g., those Subscribers automatically paying Recurring Revenue charges with Credit Cards, those Subscribers who represent Multi-location Accounts, those Subscribers paying by E.F.T.) or use an Automatic Payment Gateway (See the InnoEpay, the Authorize.net, and the Forte.net chapters) for that purpose.

 oAny other designated group of Subscribers - as identified by you - who are to be billed for their Recurring Revenue charges at the same time.